dimitrytar22/ox-test-task/README.md

    CLIENTS_API_URL=https://my.api.mockaroo.com/clients.json
    CLIENTS_API_KEY=dc625760

-4. In config/database.php add new connection for test database
+4. In config/database.php there should be such connection for test database
     ```
    'testing' => [
             'driver' => 'mysql',